George Roman

 George Roman (February 20, 1926 – June 30, 2002) was a professional American football defensive tackle who played three seasons for Boston Yanks/New York Bulldogs and New York Giants in the National Football League (NFL).

 Roman was born in Rankin, Pennsylvania and grew up in Verona, attending Penn Hills High School in Penn Hills.

 College and professional career

-While in college, Roman was a star football player at Western Reserve, now known as Case Western Reserve University.
-He was also a member of the basketball and track teams.
+During his college years, Roman was a standout football player at Western Reserve, now known as Case Western Reserve University.
+He also participated in basketball and track, being a member of the respective teams.

-During his professional career, he played three total seasons for Boston Yanks, New York Bulldogs, and New York Giants in the National Football League (NFL) from 1948 to 1950 before injuring his back.
+Throughout his professional career, he played for a total of three seasons with the Boston Yanks, New York Bulldogs, and New York Giants in the National Football League (NFL) from 1948 to 1950 before sustaining a back injury.

-After his professional football career, he returned to Western Reserve University as staff, notably coaching the golf team in 1952 and 1953, and serving as an assistant football coach in 1952.
+Following his tenure in professional football, he returned to Western Reserve University as part of the staff, notably assuming the role of coaching the golf team in 1952 and 1953, as well as serving as an assistant football coach in 1952.

-Roman was inducted into the Penn Hills and Case Western Reserve University athletic halls of fame.
+Roman received inductions into both the Penn Hills and Case Western Reserve University athletic halls of fame.